A Halmos-von Neumann theorem for actions of general groups: Halmos-von Neumann for abelian groups

 We call this the \emph{compact duality functor}. \end{construction} To show that the discrete and compact duality functors are essentially inverse to each other, we again have to find two natural isomorphisms. \begin{proposition} Assume that $G$ is commutative.
 For a group compactification $(H,c)$ we obtain an isomorphism

 by setting $\gamma_{(H,c)}(x)(\chi \circ c) \coloneqq \chi(x)$ for every $\chi \in H^*$ and $x \in H$.
 Moreover, $\gamma$ defines a natural isomorphism

-\end{proposition} \begin{proof} Note that $\gamma_{(H,c)}(x)$ is well-defined for every $x \in H$, since $c$ has dense range.
+\end{proposition} \begin{proof} Take a group compactification $(H,c)$ and note that $\gamma_{(H,c)}(x)$ is well-defined for every $x \in H$, since $c$ has dense range.
 It is clear that $\gamma_{(H,c)}$ is a morphism of compactifications and hence surjective (cf. \cref{morphsurj}).
 On the other hand, it is injective since $H^*$ separates the points of $H$.
 This shows that $\gamma_{(H,c)}$ is an isomorphism of group compatifications.
 It is readily checked that $\gamma$ defines a natural isomorphism. \end{proof} \begin{proposition} If $G$ is commutative and $\sigma \subset G^*$ is a subgroup of $G^*$, we obtain $\sigma = \mathrm{DDual}(\mathrm{CDual}(\sigma))$.
 In particular, the identity on every such subgroup defines a natural isomorphism

 \end{proposition} \begin{proof} Take $\chi \in \sigma$.
 Then $\alpha_\chi \in (\sigma^*)^*$ with $\alpha_\chi(x) = x(\chi)$ for all $x \in \sigma^*$ satisfies

 for all $t \in G$.
 Thus, $\chi = \alpha_\chi \circ c_\sigma \in \mathrm{DDual}(\mathrm{CDual}(\sigma))$.